-Private investigators, also known as private detectives or PIs, are hired professionals used for multiple purposes.
-Although PIs are not police officers, many have a criminal justice background.
-Many have developed their expertise on the job.
-PIs will work for private individuals or companies.
-Attorneys hire detectives to find out information for a case.
+Private investigators, also known as private detectives or PIs, are hired professionals specializing in research, surveillance and other methods of investigation.
+Although PIs are not police officers, many have a criminal justice background and certain states even require this experience to be able to work as a licensed private investigator.
+PIs will work for private individuals or companies and attorneys may hire private detectives to find out information for a case.

 Angie's LIST Guide to